jackfranklin/the-refactoring-tales/chapters/1-tabs.md

 There's a fair bit wrong with the JavaScript above, but it's not necessarily bad code.
 It performs the tasks that are required of it.
 There are a couple of bugs, but as refactorers, we are not here to change the behaviour of the code.
 It passes the tests (in the introduction we discussed how every refactoring must be backed by tests) and our aim is to change the design, not the behaviour, and pass all the tests.
 I won't show the tests, as they distract from the main purpose, but rest assured I did have them when making the changes I'm about to talk through and I was careful to keep them passing.

 ## Reuse of Selectors
 The key to refactoring is to make the smallest steps you possibly can.
 The first problem I'd like to tackle is the reuse of selectors.
+Let's take a look once more at that JavaScript:

 ```javascript
 var active = location.hash;